tytydraco/yessleep/out/Stay_on_the_Elevated_Highway.md

 Strange encounter with a dog at a gas station.

-Driving on a road under elevated highway, I had to make a stop at an almost-rundown gas station at the edge of a city to buy some snack and use the restroom.
-It was midday, and while this gas station was always had few visitors, it was never this quiet.
-No one was at the pump, and no one was at the convenience store.
+Driving on a road under an elevated highway, sharing it with cement trucks and black smoke spewing 10-wheelers, I had to make a stop at a gas station to buy some snack and use the restroom.
+It was midday, and while this gas station always had few visitors, it was never this quiet.
+No one was at the pump, and the lights were not turned on inside the convenience store.

 &#x200B;

 There was a faint banging sound that I heard only when I got out of the car.
 I thought it was a wind blowing on a rusted iron sheet.
-As I moved closer towards the convenience store, I saw what was causing the sound. **It was a dog with a bucket on its head.** **It was ramming its head up against the iron sheet wall** of an old shanty shack that housed the gas station's water pump.
+As I walked away from my car, I saw what was causing the sound. **It was a dog with a bucket on its head.** **It was ramming its head up against the iron sheet wall** of an old shanty shack that housed the gas station's water pump.

 &#x200B;